-- ♣ Be in the original container with a child-proof cap (exception for creams and ointments) - Have a dated pharmacy label from an American pharmacy attached to the container.
+- Be in the original container with a child-proof cap (exception for creams and ointments) - Have a dated pharmacy label from an American pharmacy attached to the container.
 The contact information for the dispensing pharmacy must be listed on the label.
-Some medications come in boxes and the pharmacy will place the label on the box; the box with the prescription label must be provided with the medication.

-- Have physician's name and instructions for use. - ♣ The prescription label must include the child's name, name of medication, dosage (or strength), and time of administration. - How it is to be given (route), and start and stop dates. - ♣ Be stored according to instructions. - Be a current prescription.
-(Prescriptions are considered expired one (1) year from fill date. - ♣ CYS requires all prescription medication to be reviewed by Doctor each year.
+Some medications come in boxes and the pharmacy will place the label on the box; the box with the prescription label must be provided with the medication. - Have physician's name and instructions for use. - The prescription label must include the child's name, name of medication, dosage (or strength), and time of administration. - How it is to be given (route), and start and stop dates. - 4 Be stored according to instructions. - Be a current prescription.
+(Prescriptions are considered expired one (1) year from fill date or by manufacture date if sooner). - 4 CYS requires all prescription medication to be reviewed by Doctor each year.